dilanalpergin/dilanalpergin.github.io/_publications/Paper1InProgress.md

 ---
-title: "Risk Perception of COVID-19 & Consumption in California"
+title: "Risk Perception of COVID-19 and Consumption in California"
 collection: publications
 permalink: /publication/RiskPerception
 excerpt: ''
-date: 22 May 2022
+date: 2022
 ---
 This paper is currently on progress.